exercism/perl5/concepts/arrays-and-lists/introduction.md

 ## Arrays vs Lists

-Arrays and lists share many similarities, and in a lot of places can be used interchangably, but they are not the same thing.
+Arrays and lists share many similarities, and in a lot of places can be used interchangeably, but they are not the same thing.
 A list is a fixed and immutable collection of scalars.
 An array is a variable collection of scalars where the contents and the size of the array itself can be changed.